How to Get a Bank Mortgage in 2022

 Fixed-rate mortgages have a fixed interest rate throughout the loan’s term.
 This type of mortgage is generally for those who plan to live in their home for a long time.
 Fixed rates are less expensive than adjustable-rate mortgages, which are more flexible.

-Adjustable-rate mortgages allow borrowers to choose a higher or lower rate when they renew their loan.
+Adjustable-rate mortgages allow borrowers to choose a higher or lower rate when they renew their loans.

 Why do you need a mortgage?

-Buying a home is one of the most important financial decisions you’ll ever make.
-You’re investing both time and money into something that’s likely going to be around for decades.
+Buying a home is one of the most important financial decisions ever.
+You’re investing time and money into something that will likely be around for decades.

-Before you rush to sign a mortgage, take some time to think about what you want from your home and what you’re willing to sacrifice.
+Before you rush to sign a mortgage, consider what you want from your home and what you’re willing to sacrifice.

 Get pre-approved for a mortgage.

-When you’re buying a home, the best way to get pre-approved for a mortgage is to use a mortgage lender.
+When buying a home, the best way to get pre-approved for a mortgage is to use a mortgage lender.
 They’ll look at your credit score, income, and the type of mortgage you want.
-They’ll also do a full appraisal on your home, so they know how much it’s worth.
+They’ll also fully appraise your home so they know how much it’s worth.

 You’ll have to show proof of your income, so bring in the most recent paystubs, W-2s, and tax returns.
 You should also be able to provide at least three months of bank statements.